Tucson Celebrates The Day Of The Dead

 A Little Bit Of Day Of The Dead History

 Day of the Dead history goes back thousands of years.
-From pre Columbian periods the Day of the Dead, or El Día de los Muertos, was celebrated in Mexico and other Latin countries.
+In pre Columbian periods the Day of the Dead, or El Día de los Muertos, was celebrated in Mexico and other Latin countries.

 An All Souls Procession is a really beautiful ritual.
 In Mexico people cheerfully and adoringly recall beloved family members that have passed.
 One might compare this to visiting a cemetery to place flowers on a family member’s tomb